IndexSeek/calendar_dataframe/README.md

 # Calendar DataFrame Creation using Pandas.

-Easily create a DataFrame using USFederalHolidayCalendar and include gaps for future joins.
+Easily create a DataFrame using Pandas Holiday calendars and include gaps for future joins.
+This solution also offers an option to include additional date attributes for helping establish dimension tables or useful values for reporting.

-This is mostly a reminder to myself to quickly be able to perform this operation without needing to check StackOverflow.